HiltzEM12/trivia_api/backend/README.md

 On Windows, run the following:
     py -m pip install --user virtualenv
     py -m venv env
-Then add the env folder to the gitignore
+The last variable above is the name of the virtual environment.
+In this case 'env' Then add the env folder to the gitignore
 Then activate the virtual environment by running:
     .\env\Scripts\activate
+If the above doesn't work, use:
+    source env/Scripts/activate
 Check to see if its running, run:
     where python
+It should display something allong the lines of (...env\Scripts\python.exe) if it's running.
 To leave the virtual environment, run:
     deactivate